GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Design Space Exploration Framework

-The \gls{ni} method follows a gradient-based optimization approach.
-It involves: 1) initializing the input tensors with noise, 2) performing a forward pass through the model, 3) backpropagating gradients to the inputs, and 4) updating the input to minimize the loss.
-This procedure is illustrated Fig. \ref{fig:prototype_generation}.
-During optimization, the model weights remain frozen.
-Only the input tensor, representing the design encoding, is updated by the Adam optimizer.
-The primary component of the loss is the model's output itself, so the optimizer attempts to minimize this output by updating the input.
-To generate diverse design candidates, the initial input tensors are filled with a constant value of 0.5 and perturbed with small Gaussian noise.
-This allows for multiple unique encodings to be generated while using the same fixed model weights.
+During optimization, the network weights remain frozen; only the input tensor, representing the design encoding, is updated using the Adam \cite{kingma2017adammethodstochasticoptimization} optimizer.
+The primary component of the loss is the surrogate model’s output itself, since the objective is to identify input encodings that yield low \gls{qor} values.
+The optimizer iteratively adjusts the input representation to reduce the loss, decreasing the surrogate prediction value.
+To ensure that distinct designs are generated, each input tensor is initialized with a constant value of 0.5 and perturbed with small Gaussian noise.
+This initialization strategy enables the generation of multiple distinct encodings while using the same fixed model parameters.

+An input encoding tensor is considered \textit{legal} if it contains every possible binary representation exactly once.
+To increase the likelihood of generating such legal encodings, we introduce two regularization terms: